-- Break transaction linkability. - Participants send their coins to some entity, the mixer (or tumbler). - The mixer shuffles these coins and return them to them back. - Each party gets same value back but from a different owner (users use fresh addresses to receive these).
+- Break transaction linkability. - Participants send their coins to some entity, the mixer (or tumbler). - The mixer shuffles these coins and return them to back to the participants. - Each party gets same value back but from a different owner (users use fresh addresses to receive these).